 Check out: Looking Smart in Men's Travel Clothing

-4 button down shirts – 1 long sleeve and 3 short sleeve.
-The long sleeve can be used for a nice dinner or cooler evenings.
+4 button down shirts – 1 long sleeve for trekking and 3 short sleeve for every day use.
+The long sleeve can also be used for a nice dinner or cooler evenings.

 1 pair of jeans

 2 shorts dressier for sightseeing and cities – his TravelSmith Jimmy Buffet reversible are a huge benefit for two shorts in one